nginxinc/kubernetes-ingress/docs/content/usage-reporting.md

 | Kubernetes 1.22 or later                | Ensure you can access the Kubernetes API, with the ability to deploy a Kubernetes Deployment and a Kubernetes secret. |

 In addition to the software requirements, you must have the following:
-- Access to NGINX Management Suite with username and password for basic authentication, including the URL, username, and password, with the access to the `/api/platform/v1/k8s-usage` endpoints
+- Access to an NGINX Management Suite username and password for basic authentication.
+You will need the URL of your NGINX Management Suite system, and the cluster connector username, and password.
+The cluster connector user account must have access to the `/api/platform/v1/k8s-usage` endpoint.
 - Access to the Kubernetes cluster where the NGINX Ingress Controller is deployed, with the ability to deploy a Kubernetes Deployment and a Kubernetes Secret.
-- Access to public internet to pull the image, since the image is hosted in the NGINX container registry at `public-registry.nginx.com/cluster-connector`.
-Alternatively, you can pull the image down and push it to a private container registry that your cluster has access to.
+- Access to public internet to pull the cluster connector image.
+This image is hosted in the NGINX container registry at `public-registry.nginx.com/cluster-connector`.
+You can pull the image and push it to a private container registry for deployment.
 [//]: # (  TODO: Update the image and tag after published)

 ## Setting up user accounts in NGINX Management Suite